 If you have questions at any point in the application process, please contact the IAS Graduate Office at 425.352.3406 or IASgrad@uw.edu

 At this time all classes are classroom-based and there are not currently online classes offered.
-There is not currently a part-time option in place for the Policy Studies program.
-Students are expected to take 10 credits per quarter.
+While full-time intensive study is normative, students may, after consultation with the directors, opt for a part-time completion plan.

 For More Information